-In years 2 to 6 every adult and every child in school is involved in a guided reading group.
+In years 2 to 6 (once phonics is completed) every classroom adult and every child in school is involved in a guided reading group.
 Guided Reading groups have a 'Reading Leader'.
-The Reading Leader (an adult in school) is responsible for their reading group, which is made up of several children (between 4 - 8 children) who are of a similar reading ability.
+The Reading Leader (an adult in school) is responsible for their reading group, which is made up of several children (up to 9 children) who are of a similar reading ability.

-Guided reading sessions are held every day in school for Years 2 to 6.
 Every child works with their Reading Leader and their group in one of the sessions.
 Children are also expected to read at home every day so that the specified number of pages are read in preparation for their next guided reading session the following day.
 This enables the child to interact successfully in every adult led guided reading session.
-In Year 1, children are grouped according to ability and carry out daily reading sessions linked to phonics.
+In Reception and Year 1, children are grouped according to ability and carry out daily reading sessions linked to phonics.
+Children in Nursery may also attend daily phonics sessions if they are deemed ready.